Aloe Vera garden in Rukararwe

 When RPWRD started promoting traditional healing in 1986, it has been observed that the national health care system has underestimated the important role of traditional healing.
 We realized that a lot of malaria patients receive effective treatment from traditional practitioners, there are even many different anti-malaria recipes in different villages.

-In 1996, a team of Traditional practitioners from RPWRD collaborated with a Makerere University academic and established a mixture of three herbal remedies (which are locally available) that heals effectively malaria.
+In 1996, a team of Traditional practitioners from RPWRD collaborated with a Makerere University academic and established a mixture of three herbal remedies (which are locally available) that effectively heals malaria.
 Their findings have been published in an English medical journal “The Tropical Doctor” Vol. 27 of 1997.
-A team led by Dr. Merlin Wilcox in 1999 confirmed similar findings.
+A team led by Dr Merlin Wilcox in 1999 confirmed similar findings.

 A Bitter Leaf Plant grown on the Rukararwe premises.
 This plant is among the three herbal remedies that heal malaria.